-However, there are other forms of art that with grace and simplicity manage to touch the human soul, conquering our hearts.
-The HISTORICAL GARDENS AND PARKS, for instance, are among these: true living monuments designed by men, capable of enhancing the aesthetic beauty of the great villas and stately homes that still today dot the Italian peninsula.
+Designed by men, these green monuments are capable of enhancing the aesthetic beauty of great villas and stately homes that still today dot the Italian peninsula.

-Strolling along these avenues, surrounded by wonderful colours and scents, lords and nobles of the past made important decisions and indulged in the most frivolous pleasures of life.
+Strolling along their avenues, surrounded by the colours of the plants and the scents of the flowers, lords and nobles of the past made important decisions and indulged in the most frivolous pleasures of life.

 Where: Viale del Castello, 2 | Grazzano Visconti (Piacenza)

-The medieval village of Grazzano Visconti, which was renovated at the beginning of the 20th century by Duke Giuseppe Visconti, is surrounded by an amazing 150.000 hectares-wide park.
+Renovated at the beginning of the 20th century by Duke Giuseppe Visconti from Modrone, father of the famous film director Luchino Visconti, the medieval village of Grazzano Visconti is surrounded by an amazing 150.000 hectares-wide park.

 Where: Piazza Garibaldi, 21 | Colorno (Parma)

-Free admission to the garden.
-Admission to the Palace with a fee.
+Admission: free admission to the garden.
+Paid admission to the Palace with a fee.

-After a big work of renovation towards the 1990s it was brought back to its original state, including the French-style garden and the big 18th century Romantic garden at its back.
-This place, hidden in the heart of Emilia Romagna, is absolutely worth a visit.
+After the big renovation works carried out in the late 1990s, it was brought back to its original state, including the French-style garden and the big 18th-century Romantic garden on the back.

 Where: Strada Masone, 121 | Fontanellato (Parma)

-The creator and designer Franco Maria Ricci spent almost 10 years to make his vision come to life, and today it is accessible to the public with a 3-km long trail where visitors can get lost and find themselves thanks to the power of nature and art.
+Its creator and designer Franco Maria Ricci spent almost 10 years to make his vision come to life, and today the labyrinth is accessible to the public through to a 3-km long trail where visitors can get lost and find themselves thanks to the power of nature and art.

 Where: Via Giardini Nord, 10250 | Montagnana di Serramazzoni (Modena)